 - 1. Satisfactory completion (passing grades) of: - a.
 All Sections - b.
 Clinical Skills Assessment Examination - c.
 Cumulative Examination, and - d.
 OCS, Pathology and Anatomy Practical Examinations. - 2.
-Successful completion of Early Clinical Experience ECE 001 in year I. - 3.
-Completion of the autopsy requirement prior to the end of year II. - 4.
-Successful completion of 4 semester elective credits. - 5.
-Completion of all Score 1 for Health activities. - 4.
+Completion of the autopsy requirement prior to the end of year II. - 3.
+Successful completion of 4 semester elective credits. - 4.
+Completion of all Score 1 for Health activities. - 5.
+Successful completion of BCLS and ACLS certifications. - 6.
+Successful completion of COMSAE I. - 7.
+Successful completion of all preclinical training requirements such as immunizations, orientations, proof of insurance, and others as specified - 8.
 Successful completion of COMLEX Level 1 (prior to participation in clerkship experiences)

 Special Note: Students have three attempts to successfully pass COMLEX Level 1.
-If a student is unsuccessful in their first or second attempt to pass COMLEX Level 1, they are required to participate in IDIS 001 and may be required to demonstrate an acceptable level of preparedness as determined by the Director of Learning Enhancement, and Provost and Dean of the College of Osteopathic Medicine prior to another attempt at the COMLEX exam.
-Students in this scenario are considered promoted to third year, but are ineligible for clerkship participation unless otherwise allowed by the Provost and Dean of the College of Osteopathic Medicine.
+If a student is unsuccessful in their first or second attempt to pass COMLEX Level 1, they are required to participate in IDIS 001 and may be required to demonstrate an acceptable level of preparedness as determined by the Director of Learning Enhancement prior to another attempt at the COMLEX exam.
+Students in this scenario are considered promoted to third year, but are ineligible for

-5. Be recommended for promotion by the Promotion and Graduation Committee.
+- clerkship participation unless otherwise allowed by the dean of the College of Osteopathic Medicine. - 9.
+Be recommended for promotion by the Promotion and Graduation Committee.
 All records are reviewed to determine whether or not the student has fulfilled all academic requirements; has maintained the standards of ethical, moral, personal and professional conduct required for the continued study of osteopathic medicine; and is mentally and emotionally fit to become a physician.